 Tip: your videographer can and should tailor the specs of your video for Facebook’s standard dimensions.
 If the video is too wide or too tall the overall quality will be negatively affected.

 Think of the description as an expansion of your title.
 You can write one or two paragraphs, one describing your business or organization and one describing the video’s content.
 Remember that your Facebook video may be shared with folks who are unfamiliar with your work, so make sure that you introduce yourself thoroughly.

 Always include an invitation to learn more and a method of getting in touch, whether that is a phone number, email, or encouragement to “Direct Message” your business’ profile on Facebook.
 Your description should give your viewers all the tools they need to follow up with you and take the next steps you want them to take; include links to your website, other social media channels, and any contact info they could need.

-Tags are very similar to hashtags.
-A good practice is to choose the most general hashtags and reuse them as tags.
+Tags are similar to hashtags.
+A good practice is to choose the most general hashtags and reuse them as tags as well.
 Facebook uses tags to suggest content to users who have been using the tags in their own posts, so they can be effective in getting maximum exposure for your video.

 Picking Out the Perfect Thumbnail

 The thumbnail is the first image someone sees before they play on your video, which can be a still image taken from the video itself or a stand-alone image that you create and upload.
 Be sure not to leave it as the default, which may be a still of someone in mid-speech or another awkward looking image.